Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 When JupyterLab is ready, you can access it at `http://localhost:8888`, and enter the token.

+## Next step

-After you [set up AI Unlimited](/docs/install-ai-unlimited/quickstart/docker-setup-b.md), you'll be able to create a project in JupyterLab.
+After you [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md), you'll be able to create a project in JupyterLab.